Maddock Research Fellowships

 4. Hughes, Professor Ann (Keele University, UK).
 Project: ‘Collecting, reading and organising English sermons 1640-1662: the evidence from Marsh’s Library’.

-5. Kleinman, Dr Sylvie (Independent scholar, Ireland).
+5. Kleinman, Dr Sylvie (Visiting Research Fellow, History, TCD).
 Project: ‘Huguenot Charity in Ireland, ca 1692-1929: From French origins to social chapter of Ireland’s and Dublin’s history’.

 6. Konieczny, Ms Claire (Johns Hopkins, Baltimore, MD, USA).
 Project: ‘The Visual Rhetoric of Literature from the French Wars of Religion’.